Table of Contents

 - 1:1 video creation

-Today, HubSpot provides three “hubs” (marketing, sales and customer success) that can be used individually or in combination.
+HubSpot provides four “hubs” (marketing, sales, customer success, and CMS) that can be used individually or in combination.
 Each of these hubs is built on and share HubSpot CRM.

 In this review, I will be addressing the Sales Hub, which includes their CRM.
 It’s important to note that you do not need to use HubSpot’s CRM to be able to use and benefit from the Sales Hub.
-(I share more on this in a post I wrote last week about combining Salesforce and HubSpot CRM.)
+(Two blogs that can give you more context include one focusing on combining Salesforce and HubSpot CRM and the other that highlights why many mid-market companies are leaving Salesforce for HubSpot.)

-I realize this is going to be a long post, so I decided to put the conclusion towards the beginning of the post.
-To fully understand this conclusion, be sure to read the full review.
+This is going to be a long review, so I'm putting the conclusion at the beginning of the post.

-The Sales Enterprise suite is a compelling part of a growth-focused company’s core tech stack.
+The Sales Enterprise Hub is an ideal part of a growth-focused company’s core tech stack.
 It’s among the most comprehensive suites available, built seamlessly together.
-When you add the Marketing Hub, the power is exponentialized, and if you go all in with the Service Hub you’ll have a fully integrated system that will fit your needs for years and millions of revenue growth to come.
+When you add the Marketing, Service, or CMS Hub, you increase the power is exponentially.

 Ease of Use